Leadership & Governance

 Member, Finance and Audit Committee

 Fiona is a board director and senior executive with over 25 years of leadership experience across healthcare, human services, financial services, and retail.
 She has held executive positions with organizations such as GE, Monash IVF, Medibank, and Simplot, specializing in corporate governance, marketing, and business development.
+Fiona is currently the Chief Marketing Officer of Monash IVF and Non Executive Director of Monash IVF Western Australia, and a member of various executive committees.

+Fiona is passionate about designing and commercializing patient-led healthcare services that improve access and population outcomes.
 A Graduate of the Australian Institute of Company Directors, Fiona also holds an MBA and a Degree in Marketing.

 Bronwyn Morris-Donovan